 State's Sporting Goods", a fishing, hunting and sporting goods

 specialty store in uptown Butte.
+"My father

 remained successful in the sporting goods business for many years before selling his interest in the store to pursue other ventures.
 My immediate family still resides in